The Latest: House ends impasse, votes GOP's Smith speaker | WHIZ News

 The paralyzed Ohio House is ready to vote on a new speaker.

 Republican Rep. Kirk Schuring, acting House leader, has called a vote Wednesday.
 The vote follows weeks of stalemate during which GOP representatives failed to agree on a successor to former Republican Speaker Cliff Rosenberger.
-Rosenberger resigned last month amid an FBI investigation.
+Rosenberger resigned in April amid an FBI investigation.

 House Finance Chairman Ryan Smith, a Gallia (GAL’-yuh) County Republican, is the leading speaker candidate.
 A faction led by former Speaker Larry Householder opposes Smith in favor of term-limited Rep. Andy Thompson, of Marietta.

-Note: This story has been corrected to reflect that Rosenberger resigned in April, not last month.